-My friend and a fellow blogger Heidi from Maailman äärellä travel blog had invited me for a summer opening in her hometown, Savonlinna.
-Heidi had organised us the Easy Seal Paddling Excursion with accommodation and sauna yoga in Oravi Village, just a half an hour drive from Savonlinna.
-During the excursion, we would be spotting the endangered seals as we’re kayaking on Lake Saimaa.
+My friend and fellow blogger Heidi from Maailman äärellä travel blog had invited me for a summer opening in her hometown, Savonlinna.
+Heidi had organised the Easy Seal Paddling Excursion with accommodation and sauna yoga in Oravi Village, just a half an hour drive from Savonlinna.
+During the excursion, we would be spotting the endangered seals as we were kayaking on Lake Saimaa.

 Here in my hometown Rauma, I go kayaking on the sea as often as possible (read: too rarely), so kayaking on Lake Saimaa didn’t bring any scary elements in my trip.
 I couldn’t say the same about sauna yoga!

-Even a thought of untenable yoga positions in a hot sauna scared me stiff.
+Even thought of untenable yoga positions in a hot sauna scared me stiff.